Italy's "Get back on board, damn it!" T-shirts a hit

 The furious telephone exchange between De Falco and Schettino, in which Costa Concordia captain was ordered in vain to return to his ship and oversee the rescue operations, has been played over the media to millions.

-The Italian word De Falco used, "cazzo" in Italian, literally is slang for penis but it is also commonly used to emphasise something.
+The Italian word De Falco used, "cazzo" in Italian, literally is slang for penis but it is also commonly used to emphasize something.

 De Falco has since been called a national hero while newspapers have branded Schettino a coward for fleeing in the face of adversity.